 The only problem is, with such dense numbers of venues dotted around the tiny fishing village, it can be a challenge to choose the best bars.

-In a bid to make it simple, here are the top five pubs where locals drink in Dingle.
+In a bid to make it simple, here are the top five best pubs in Dingle, according to the locals.

 Murphy’s is a pub, bed and breakfast on the waterfront in Dingle.
 Run by husband and wife duo John and Eileen Murphy, this is your quintessential traditional Irish pub.